shahartal9999/rootkit/README.md

 <br><br>

 ### Modules
-Our malware have 3 parts.
+Our malware have 3 parts.<br>

 1. The launcher
-The usermode elf that run the malware<br><br>
+The usermode elf that run the malware<br>

 2. Kernel-mode client
-Hold the main functionality and recv the commands from the c&c by Man-in-the-middle technique between the main servcie of the server and the c&c.<br><br>
+Hold the main functionality and recv the commands from the c&c by Man-in-the-middle technique between the main servcie of the server and the c&c.<br>

 3. Command and Control Server (Python)
 Send commands for the rootkit client.<br><br>